eastein/zmstream/README.md

 <A name="toc1-5" title="Platforms" />
 # Platforms

-ZMStream has been tested to work on Ubuntu 10.04 and Debian Squeeze, using CPython 2.6.
+ZMStream has been tested to work on Ubuntu 10.04 and Debian Squeeze, using CPython 2.6.x and 2.7.x.
 Centos 6 is known to work as well.

 <A name="toc1-10" title="Examples" />
 # Examples